rayfos-fun/gblog/jekyll-site/pages-en/index.md

 permalink: /en/home/
 order: 1
 ---
-# Daily motto
+# Motto

 <sub>[history]({{ '/en/motto/' | relative_url }})</sub>

-Time is money  --by Benjamin Franklin
+FRUGALITY.
+Make no expense but to do good to others or yourself; i.e., waste nothing. --by Benjamin Franklin

 # Recent games